andhapp/tune_my_query/README.markdown

 Specs
 -----
-In order to run the specs you should have mysql and postgresql installed and whilst installing postgres adapter.
+In order to run the specs you should have mysql and postgresql installed.
 [Here's](http://developer.apple.com/internet/opensource/postgres.html) how to install PostgreSql on a Mac.
 And, just do:

     sudo gem install postgres-pr